The American Automobile Industry in World War Two

 This company is acknowledged by historians as being the predecessor of the Huffman Manufacturing Company.
 It was owned by George P. Huffman, father of Horace M. Huffman, Sr. Originally started in Watertown, NY in 1868, George Huffman moved his company to Dayton, OH in 1889 and moved into a factory complex at Linden and Davis Avenues.
 At the height of its business cycle, the company employed 2,000 workers and produced 128,000 sewing machines per year.
 However, the company exited the sewing machine business and focused on bicycle production as the bicycle became popular in the United States.
 In 1925 the company was sold, and the profits were used to start the Huffman Manufacturing Company.

 The photo shows the Davis factory complex looking southeast.
-At the very far left, or east, in the photo is the location of the Huffman Manufacturing Company.
+The location of the Huffman Manufacturing Company is at the very far left, or east, of the photo.

 The Davis Sewing Machine Company also made motorcycles like this 1917 model.